ObolNetwork/obol-docs/docs/getting_started/quickstart_group.md

       - The file generated is hidden by default.
 To view it, run `ls -al` in your terminal.
 Else, if you are on `macOS`, press `Cmd + Shift + .` to view all hidden files in the finder application.

   3. Run the `charon create dkg` command that generates DKG cluster-definition.json file.
+    (Note: in the "docker run" command, you may have to change the version from v0.19.0 to the correct version of the repo you are using)
     ```
     docker run --rm -v "$(pwd):/opt/charon" --env-file .env.create_dkg obolnetwork/charon:v0.19.0 create dkg
     ```